Friday, February 28, 2020

 In a few years all of these properties may be converted into luxury condos.
 Regent Park in Toronto was created by the Canada Mortgage and Housing Corporation.
 However, a $1 million dollar condo was recently sold in Regent Park, which is managed by Toronto Community Housing.

 A PWGSC Building on 1010 Somerset.
-OCH directors are lobbying for more federal properties in the area.
+Ottawa Community Housing is lobbying for more federal properties in Little Italy.

 Park land that the people of Ottawa have lost:

-870 Carling Avenue, despite efforts by local politician Katherine Hobbs to save it.
+• 870 Carling Avenue, the Queen Juliana Park, despite efforts by City Councillors Jeff Leiper and Katherine Hobbs to save it.

-Federal politicians John Baird and John Manley want to see the Lebreton Flats converted into Ottawa's Central Park.
+• Federal politicians John Baird and John Manley recommended that the Lebreton Flats be converted to a national park.

 Sunday, February 23, 2020